tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 | Uses training datasets             | Uses just input datasets                   |
 | **Goal:** Predict a class or value | **Goal:** Determine patterns or group data |

+Explain to students that a glance, unsupervised learning uses unlabeled data to find patterns or group data.

 Start a short facilitated discussion with students.
 Take one or two answers from the class by asking the following question:

 * If unsupervised learning deals with unlabeled data, what kind of questions or business problems do you think we can solve?